adamsteff/capstone_create_blue_green_pipeline/README.md

 # Udacity Capstone - Cloud DevOps
+# blue/green CI/CD pipeline

 ## Project Overview
 In this project, we had to build a CI/CD pipeline for a microservices application.
 I've designed this CI/CD pipeline to work with Jenkins, and it follows this blue/green deployment methodology.
 This project has **three** braches **master**, **blue** & **green**.